prabhatsharma/silversurfer-client/README.md

 install dependencies and create bundle

-$ bower install & npm install & browserify app.js -o dist/app.js
+$ bower install & npm install

 To start the application

-$ http-server
+$ gulp serve

+It will build the application and start web server on port 8080.
+It will also watch for any changes to the source files.